mpusz/wg21-papers/src/3045R5_quantities_and_units_library.md

 To support the above, the library exposes `space_before_unit_symbol` customization point.
 By default, its value is `true` for all the units.
 This means that a number and a unit will be separated by the space in the output text.
-To change this behavior, a user should provide a partial specialization for a specific unit:
+To change this behavior, a user should provide a explicit specialization for a specific unit:

 ```cpp
 template<>